 - Keep screens in the windows to prevent children from falling out.

 - Keep cabinets with chemicals and medicines latched, so children cannot easily access the contents.

-Keep Walkways Safe
+Keep Pets Safe

 Under the right conditions, walkways can easily become tripping hazards.
 There are many ways that homeowners can keep their outdoor walkways safe for members of their household and visitors.